If you are looking to improve your diet and lose weight, there is no better choice than a plant-based diet.

 Some foods that contain fiber and protein are beans, chickpeas, lentils, peas, oats, and popcorn.

-Vegetables with fiber and protein include spinach, brussel sprouts, artichokes, and broccoli.
+Vegetables with fiber and protein include spinach, brussels sprouts, artichokes, and broccoli.

-Also, don’t forget to eat fruit.
+Also, don’t forget to eat fruit; blackberries and starfruit are excellent choices!
 Don’t believe anyone who tells you that fruit is bad because it has sugar.
 I have never met anyone who has gotten fat from eating too much fruit!

 2. Eat low-calorie foods.